- Edinburgh vasculitis clinic

 The standard dose for induction therapy is 1g x2, given 14 days apart.
 Again, this is individualised to account for disease and patient characteristics.

 Historically, this was used relatively frequently in severe disease.
 However in the PEXIVAS trial, plasma exchange did not reduce the incidence of death or end-stage kidney disease in ANCA vasculitis so it is now used rarely.
-There may still be a role for plasma exchange in selected patients.
+There may still be a role for plasma exchange in selected patients, particularly those with a high risk of end-stage kidney disease and those with dual ANCA / anti-GBM disease.
 Typically daily exchanges for 5 days then alternate day exchanges for a further 2 or 3 exchanges.
 Careful monitoring of coagulation parameters and use of FFP / cryoprecipitate is often necessary in patients with alveolar haemorrhage and in patients who have had a recent kidney biopsy.

 Used for less severe disease; usually 1g bd.
 Prescriber and patient must be aware of teratogenicity.